Uninett/Argus/NOTES.md

 This file documents changes to Argus that are relevant for operations, customizers and end-users.

+## [1.33.0] - 2025-03-05

+Moved channels app from base settings to spa settings, where it belongs.
+This avoids an ImportError on new installs.

+Filtering by tags now possible in the new frontend.

 ## [1.32.0] - 2025-03-03

 Mostly changes to the new frontend again, as well as some new and improved